animal-tree/Writing-stuff/Stuff18-Proof-overview.md

 (2) brain damage.

 Neither of which I may have fully recovered from.
 But both induced by medical malpractice by qualified professional doctors, and notably also (in tandem not excluding), insurance.

+---

+Now there is the question, how to optimize the Qualia / qualia.
+(This is also an emergency question for doctors and hospital staff.)

+---

+## Optimization (Learning)

+Hmm... qualia denote the "hyperparameters" of the observer function.
+They also serve as a kind of memory.
+They could store position (or rather, "distance from origin" / love) and velocity... and with no way of knowing which way is which.
+No...

+Perhaps $L$ is beauty / complexity more generally.
+Creating images of the origin, that can be paused in.

+Indeed this is part and parcel with the cycliclity clause; $\mathbf{P}(\mathrm{I}_\mathbb{N} \vert \mathrm{I}_I)$, assuming $\mathbb{N}$ can denote the origin state qualia.
+Whatever that "feeling" is — perhaps love — is what is trying to be recreated, and, nevertheless, needs to be, for the existence of the cyclicality clause.
+This is a theorem.
+What $\mathbb{N}$ or the origin state represents is a mystery.